NationalSecurityAgency/ghidra/DevGuide.md

 Install OpenJDK 11 and make sure it's the default java.

-Install Eclipse, at least version 2018-12, and ensure it is launched using OpenJDK 11.
+Install a version of Eclipse with good support for Java 11.
+Eclipse 2018-12 or later should work.
 Technically, you can launch with any JRE/JDK, but it's up to you ensure OpenJDK 11 is properly configured in Eclipse.

-Optionally install Gradle 5.0, and ensure it is launched using OpenJDK 11.
+Install Gradle 5.0, add it to your `PATH`, and ensure it is launched using OpenJDK 11.
-These instructions assume you are using the gradle wrapper, so adjust the commands accordingly if you choose to use your own Gradle installation.
+Other versions of Gradle may work, but they have not been tested.

 ## Setup Repositories